learn-co-curriculum/javascript-curriculum-assignment-objects-readme/README.md

 };
 Object.freeze(pikachu);
-pikachu.level = 100; // since this Object has been frozen, this new property will not be set pikachu.name = "Pika"; // pikachu.name will not be modified since this propery is frozen
+pikachu.level = 100; // since this Object has been frozen, this new property will not be set pikachu.name = "Pika"; // pikachu.name will not be modified since this property is frozen
 ```

 ## Accessing Object Properties

 Earlier we noted how there were two ways of assigning a property to an Object that resembled variable assignment.
 We can access these assigned properties using a similar approach.
-We've actually seen this numerous times throghout the lesson:
+We've actually seen this numerous times throughout the lesson:

 #### Dot Notation